 Kingdom (Series) Accessibility Report

-Kingdom offers 8 accessibility features in the Difficulty, Reading, Controls and Visual areas to aid enjoyment of the game for different players.
+We've documented 8 accessibility features for Kingdom in the Getting Started, Reading, Controls and Visual areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.In this retro-look strategy game, you must defend your town from the nightly attack of zombies as you develop your technology and civilisation day-by-day.
 But unlike other tower-defence games – where you set up defences and fend off waves of attacking forces – there’s no access to any statistics so you must discover the best strategy by trial and error.
 As you incrementally advance, you discover new technology and eventually sail to safety on the next island.

 Content Rating: PEGI 7

 Platforms: Mac, PC, PS4, Switch, Xbox One and iOS